D-OZ/simple-ens/README.md

 Mimo profiles with any ENS name (you won't need a mimoapp.eth subdomain!)

-This is a vastly simpler Mimo contract, namely because we don't need to setup our own registrar.
+This is a vastly simpler Mimo contract, mainly because we don't need to setup our own registrar.
 These contracts are essentially a claims registry.

 You can use any ENS name with this, such as wallet.eth or wallet.vitalik.eth, as long as you own the name of course.